DefGuard/docs/deployment-strategies/ova.md

 sudo netfilter-persistent save
 ```

+The OVA itself applies the `DOCKER-USER` rules automatically at every boot, once Docker is up.
+Because the `DOCKER-USER` chain only exists after the Docker daemon has finished starting, the OVA's firewall service waits briefly for it to appear; if Docker isn't ready in time, the service exits cleanly and the rules are re-applied on the next boot.
+If VPN clients briefly can't reach the internet right after a boot but everything works after a reboot, this ordering is the likely cause, see [Troubleshooting](ova.md#troubleshooting) below.

 If you prefer Defguard Gateway to manage the source NAT automatically, enable `DEFGUARD_MASQUERADE=true` for the Gateway service and redeploy the stack.
 This is usually the simplest option for the OVA.

 For the generic routing and troubleshooting guidance, see [Can access VPN but not local network or internet](../support-1/troubleshooting-guides/can-access-vpn-but-not-local-network-or-internet.md).

+### Kernel and network tuning

+The OVA ships with WireGuard-oriented kernel tuning applied out of the box, sized for the baseline 2 vCPU / 2 GB appliance and up to roughly 100 active devices:

+* BBR congestion control (`net.ipv4.tcp_congestion_control = bbr`) to reduce bufferbloat.
+* Enlarged UDP socket buffers (`net.core.rmem_max` / `wmem_max = 16777216`), since WireGuard is UDP-based and the OS defaults are too small for 1 Gbps+ links.
+* A larger kernel input queue and accept queue (`net.core.netdev_max_backlog = 5000`, `net.core.somaxconn = 8192`) to absorb traffic bursts.
+* An increased connection-tracking table (`net.netfilter.nf_conntrack_max = 131072`) for VPN egress/masquerade.

+If you scale the VM beyond the baseline (more CPU/RAM for more concurrent devices), consider raising `nf_conntrack_max` and the socket buffer sizes accordingly.
+See [Linux kernel WireGuard tuning](linux-kernel-wireguard-tuning.md) for the full background on these parameters.

+### Resource sizing

+The OVA defaults to **2 vCPU, 2 GB RAM, and a 20 GB disk**, which comfortably supports up to roughly 100 active WireGuard devices.
+This is a baseline, not a hard limit, so as a rule of thumb, plan for additional CPU and RAM as the number of active devices grows well beyond that, similar to the guidance in [Hardware, OS, network and firewall recommendations](hardware-os-network-and-firewall-recommendations.md). vCPU/RAM can be resized after first boot through your hypervisor; disk usage should be monitored as the database and logs grow.

 ### Getting logs